mazhengcn/relaxation-nn/README.md

 Finally, to evaluate the model's performance, you can use `evaluate.py`.

-Our reference data are obtained by Clawpack: <https://www.clawpack.org/>, the information about the reference data are decribed in `data information.txt` in `data` folder.
+Our reference data are obtained by Clawpack: <https://www.clawpack.org/>, the information about the reference data are described in `data information.txt` in `data` folder.

 Authors